Norbok7/rails-teacher-1.0/GIVEtoAGENT/milestones.md

 ---

+## 2a.
+How to Trigger the Next Error

+To move to the next milestone, visit `http://localhost:3000/books` in your browser.
+This will attempt to access the books resource, which does not exist yet, and should trigger the next error needed for the learning loop.
+Once you see the error, continue with the MCQ prompt.

+---

-## 3. MCQ Guidelines and Quick Reference (Read by Copilot Agent)
+## MCQ Guidelines and Quick Reference (Read by Copilot Agent)

 As your Copilot Agent, I will guide you through each milestone using the following approach:

 - **You will create the next bug:** For each milestone, you will attempt to visit a relevant page or perform an action in your Rails app (e.g., open the home page, try to create a book, etc.) in your browser.
 Do not look at the error in the console or logs yet—just trigger the error naturally by using the app as a user would.
 - **I will surface the error:** I will capture the first error that appears in your browser and present it to you as a learning opportunity.
 I will not tell you the exact error message up front.
 - **MCQ Prompt:** I will then present a multiple-choice question (MCQ) with 2–4 possible next steps (plus an “Other (custom)” option).
-Each MCQ and its explanation will reference both `milestones.md` and `bestpractice.md` to justify the choices and reasoning.
+Each MCQ and its explanation will reference both best practices and milestones.
 - **Your Response:** Reply with the letter (A/B/C/D) and a brief explanation of why you think it’s the correct next step.
 If you want to propose a different action, choose “Other” and explain.
 - **Feedback:** I will tell you if your answer is correct, partially correct, or incorrect, and explain why, referencing both files.
 If incorrect, you can try again.
-- **Implementation:** I will implement the correct next step, run RuboCop, Bullet, Brakeman, and RSpec, and if all is green, commit and open a PR.
+- **Implementation:** I will implement the correct next step, and always explain what was changed and why, referencing both files.
 I will also post a short “Why we built this” blurb referencing both files.
 - **Reflection:** After each step, you are encouraged to write a 1–2 sentence reflection: “What did you learn?
 What was confusing?”

 | **Explicit MCQ Labels** | All MCQs use A/B/C/D labels.
 Respond with the letter and a brief reason. |